llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale

 llm.int8()-AxB

-In order to see why this happens, if we develop the vector product of the two original matrices
+To understand why this happens, if we develop the cross product of the two original matrices

 llm.int8()-AxB-explained

-We see that the separation we have made does not cause problems.
+We see that the separation we have made does not cause any problems

 Therefore, we can conclude that we can separate rows and columns of matrices to perform matrix multiplications.
-This separation will be done when any element of the row or column is greater than a threshold value, so that the rows or columns that do not have a value greater than that threshold will be coded in INT8 occupying only one byte and the rows or columns that have an element greater than that threshold will be passed to FP16 occupying 2 bytes.
-In this way we will not have rounding problems, since the calculations we do in INT8 will be done with values that do not exceed the range of 8 bits.
+This separation will occur when some element of the row or column is greater than a threshold value, so that rows or columns that do not have a value greater than this threshold will be encoded in INT8 occupying only one byte, and rows or columns that have an element greater than this threshold will be converted to FP16 occupying 2 bytes.
+This way, we won't have rounding issues, as the calculations we perform in INT8 will be with values that ensure the multiplications do not exceed the range of 8 bits.

 Threshold value αlink image 6

-As we have said we are going to separate into rows and columns that have some element greater than a threshold value, but what threshold value should we choose?
-The authors of the paper did experiments with several values and determined that this threshold value should be α=6.
-Above that value they started to get degradations in the language models.
+As we have said, we are going to split into rows and columns that have some element greater than a threshold value, but what threshold value should we choose?
+The authors of the paper conducted experiments with several values and determined that this threshold value should be α=6.
+Above this value, they started to observe degradations in the language models.

 Use of llm.int8()link image 7

-Let's see how to quantize a model with llm.int8() with the transformers library.
-To do this you must have bitsandbytes installed.
+Let's see how to quantize a model with llm.int8() using the transformers library.
+For this, you need to have bitsandbytes installed.

 pip install bitsandbytes

-We load a 1B parameter model twice, once normally and the second time quantizing it with llm.int8().
+We load a 1B parameter model twice, once in the usual way and the second time quantizing it with llm.int8()

 from transformers import AutoModelForCausalLM, AutoTokenizer